natcap/invest/doc/api-docs/scripting.rst

    wheels from `Christoph Gohlke's build page <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.
    Others should be able to be installed via ``pip install <packagename>``.

+    ..
+This ..include:: part will automatically pull the contents of requirements.txt and include the file from line 9 through the end.

     .. include:: ../../requirements.txt
         :literal:
         :start-line: 9